-What is soft activism?
+What is Soft Activism?

 Soft activism refers to various forms of activism that employ subtle, non-confrontational methods to promote change.
 It encompasses a range of activities and approaches across different contexts.